frank22lin/frank22lin/README.md

 ## Hey, I'm Franklin 👋

-I am currently a Master's student at the University of Chicago and am interested in ML, particularly generative models, and a sprinkle of quantiative finance.
 ---

+I am currently a Master's student at the University of Chicago and am interested in ML, particularly generative models, and a sprinkle of quantitative finance.

 - 🔭 I’m currently interested in and working on:
   - Crypto and prediction markets